Teaching About Anti-Asian Racism and Xenophobia

 2. Coronavirus – Fear of Asians Rooted in Long American History of Prejudicial Policies: Berkeley News provides information on how the fear of Asians is rooted in a long American history of prejudicial policies.
 Included in this article is an overview of the increased anti-Asian xenophobia during the spread of the coronavirus, Asian immigration in American history, anti-immigrant bias in the present-day, and empathy for the infected.

-3. As schools reopen, Asian American students are missing from classrooms: This article from the Seattle Times talks about how Asian American students are returning to school at lower rates than their peers, citing fear of racist harassment as one key factor.
+3. As schools reopen, Asian American students are missing from classrooms: This article from the Seattle Times talks about how Asian American students returned to school at lower rates than their peers, citing fear of racist harassment as one key factor.